 One of the fairly ironic aspects of “early retirement” (read, “aspires to lazy?”) is the hard work, dedication, and sacrifice required to reach the goal.
-Of all the workers your company would rather NOT lose, you, the guy who’s peaking at his personal financial spreadsheet between conference calls, is the one planning to jump ship well before his 60th (or 50th, or maybe even 40th) birthday.
-And on that spreadsheet, the focus is all about cash flow: the main reason why I ignore net worth.
+Your company doesn’t want to see its best and brightest walk away unexpectedly.
+Even the one’s peeking at his or her personal financial spreadsheet while on conference calls.
+And on that spreadsheet, the focus is all about cash flow and net worth (the latter I choose to ignore).

 Why you should build your cash flow, and ignore net worth